-A financial coordinator's role is to help you understand the cost of a transplant and what's covered by your insurance.
-They will work with you to provide guidance between the hospital and your insurance company.
+The financial coordinator's role is to help you understand the cost of a transplant and what your insurance covers.
+They'll work with you to provide guidance between the hospital and your insurance company.
 Call the financial coordinator with any questions or concerns about your potential financial needs.

-Bedside Transplant Nurse
+Transplant Nurse

-Being in the hospital can be overwhelming.
-Your bedside nurse is specially trained and knowledgeable to guide and care for you while you're in the hospital.
-Your bedside transplant nurse collaborates with the transplant doctor and the rest of the transplant team to ensure your needs are met.
+Your transplant nurse is specially trained and is there to guide and care for you while you're undergoing treatment.
+They collaborate with the transplant doctor and other transplant team members to ensure your needs are met.